-Virtual IBANs are one of the many payment solutions that Clear Junction provides its clients with access to.
+Virtual IBANs are one of the many payment solutions that Clear Junction provides access to.
 Indeed, they rank among our most popular and readily utilised services and it is easy to see why: virtual IBANs help banks and financial institutions reduce costs, increase efficiency and widen reach.
 But what exactly are they?
 Here, we take a look at IBANs, virtual IBANs and the benefits they offer.

 The banking and payments services and solutions that are available to businesses, banks and financial institutions has dramatically increased in recent years.
 Technological developments have given rise to a comprehensive portfolio of products that have been designed to serve different business requirements as and when they arise.

 In an increasingly globalised world, there is a growing clamour for more simple and effective ways of sending and receiving frictionless cross-border payments – and virtual IBANs are one of the chief means of satisfying this need.

 WHAT IS AN IBAN?

 To understand what a virtual IBAN is, it makes sense to first focus on explaining what an IBAN is.
 IBAN is an acronym that stands for International Bank Account Number, one that is used by individuals, businesses, banks and other financial institutions to make and receive international payments.